-She is relatively new to the para-snowboard world as she lost her right leg above the right knee in a near-fatal motorcycle accident in June 2011.
-Upon losing her leg, Michelle became determined to one day participate in the Paralympic Games.
+Salt is relatively new to the Para snowboard world as she lost her right leg above the right knee in a near-fatal motorcycle accident in June 2011.
+Upon losing her leg, Salt became determined to one day participate in the Paralympic Games.
 She says, “Snowboarding has always been a passion of mine, so it made sense to turn that love in to a medal someday.
 It was such an incredible feeling to get back on the board after hearing it may never happen again.”

-Michelle competed in her first fitness competition just five weeks before her accident.
+Salt competed in her first fitness competition just five weeks before her accident.
 Doctors told her family that a huge part of her surviving was the strong condition of her heart.
-She is a strong advocate for blood donation as she lost a great deal of blood and would not have survived without receiving donated blood.
+She is a strong advocate for blood donation, as she lost a great deal of blood and would not have survived without receiving donated blood.